Tomas-M/xlunch/README.md

     make test

-on some distros (like ubuntu) `libimlib2-dev` is neede for compilation:
+on some distros (like ubuntu) `libimlib2-dev` is needed for compilation:
 ``` sh
 sudo apt install libimlib2-dev
 ```